lowRISC/lowrisc-site/content/docs/introduction-to-development.md

 It is apparent that the emulation phase of the development process is extremely important before any money should be spent on engineering the solution further.
 For certain applications the requirement for flexibility overrides the lower clock rate and in such cases (for example reconfigurable computing cards), the bulk of the development work involves optimising the design to make the most of the FPGA resources.

 For this project the development problem is a classic one, combining a CPU with caches, dynamic memory, ROM and peripherals to produce a usable computer.
+However some parts such as the Ethernet and SD-Card interface, have the capability to operate autonomously to a degree, this allows the main processor to carry out other tasks such as user programs, whilst waiting for network or disk service.

 ## Continue the process below: